ConductionNL/commonground-gateway-frontend/pwa/design.md

 # Design Decisions

+After user submits a new "source" form, they are redirected to the edit form for the created source entry.

 ## Introduction:

 The following document contains all design decisions.
 Any and all included packages **must be** _highly adopted_ and _well documented_.